intelligent-environments-lab/dashboard/README.md

   - Pngs will probably be replaced with figure objects passed directly through code to streamlit
   - Do we keep seaborn plots or replaced them with ones created by graphing libraries that support more interaction (plotly, bokeh, etc)?

+# Notes

+Fullscreen button doesn't appear for an image if it is inside an expander.

 ## Resources